mostafa-drz/openai-realtime-webrtc/src/app/docs/OpenAI/realtime-conversations.md

 ### Keep VAD, but disable automatic responses

-If you would like to keep VAD mode enabled, but would just like to retain the ability to manually decide when a response is generated, you can set `turn_detection.create_response` to `false` with the [`session.update`](/docs/api-reference/realtime-client-events/session/update) client event.
-This will retain all the behavior of VAD, but still require you to manually send a [`response.create`](/docs/api-reference/realtime-client-events/response/create) event before a response is generated by the model.
+If you would like to keep VAD mode enabled, but would just like to retain the ability to manually decide when a response is generated, you can set `turn_detection.interrupt_response` and `turn_detection.create_response` to `false` with the [`session.update`](/docs/api-reference/realtime-client-events/session/update) client event.
+This will retain all the behavior of VAD but not automatically create new Responses.
+Clients can trigger these manually with a [`response.create`](/docs/api-reference/realtime-client-events/response/create) event.

-This can be useful for moderation or input validation, where you're comfortable trading a bit more latency in the interaction for control over inputs.
+This can be useful for moderation or input validation or RAG patterns, where you're comfortable trading a bit more latency in the interaction for control over inputs.

 ## Create responses outside the default conversation